PTAS for Sparse General-Valued CSPs: Preliminaries

 \begin{definition}[\MinSol] Let $\sigma$ be a finite signature.
 A $\sigma$-structure $\C$ is called \MinSol if it is $(\Qposinf)$-valued and there is a total order $\leq_\top$ on $C$ such that: for all $f\in \sigma$ with $\ar(f) > 1$ and all tuples $\vx, \vy \in C^n$ with $\vx \leq_\top \vy$ (coordinate-wise) we have: \begin{itemize} \item $f^\C(\vx) < \infty$ implies $f^\C(\vy) < \infty$, and \item $f^\C(\vx) = 0$ implies $f^\C(\vy) = 0$. \end{itemize} We denote by $\MinSol_\cG$ the restriction of the VCSP to instances $(\A,\C)$ where $\A$ is a $\QQ_{\geq 0}$-valued structure with $\Gaifman(\A) \in \cG$ and $\C$ is a \MinSol structure. \end{definition}

-\begin{remark} The ``upward monotone \StrictCSP'' from~\cite{Kumar11:soda} correspond to~\cref{def:minsol} with the extra conditions that there is only one unary symbol $u$, $u^{\C}$ is monotone and injective, and all other cost functions $f^{\C}$ are $\{0,\infty\}$-valued (hence they express ``strict'' constraints). \end{remark}
+\begin{remark} The ``upward monotone \StrictCSP'' from~\cite{Kumar11:soda} corresponds to \cref{def:minsol} with the extra conditions that there is only one unary symbol $u$, $u^{\C}$ is monotone and injective, and all other cost functions $f^{\C}$ are $\{0,\infty\}$-valued (hence they express ``strict'' constraints). \end{remark}

-\begin{remark} We observe that \emph{some} structure (such as a total order) on the domain of a right-hand side \MinSol structure is needed: We show how to encode 3-colouring of planar graphs, which doesn't admit a PTAS (assuming P$\neq$NP).
+\begin{remark} We observe that \emph{some} structure (such as a total order) on the domain of a right-hand side \MinSol structure is needed: We show how to encode 3-Colouring of planar graphs, which does not admit a PTAS (assuming P$\neq$NP).